LLC vs. S-Corp: The differences between them

 Limited Personal Liability

-Both LLCs and S-Corps offer liability protection.
-Owners are separate from the business, but liability can arise if they personally guarantee loans, commit fraud, or violate operating agreements or corporate bylaws.
+LLCs as well as S-Corps have liability protection.
+Owners do not form part of the business, however they can be liable in case they assure loans personally, commit fraud, or breach operating agreements or corporate bylaws.

 Taxes